There are many powerful “brain fog” meditations for clarity of mind.

 Meditation is literally like cleaning the windscreen on your car.
 When there’s too much dirt and too many smudges on your windscreen you can’t see what’s in front of you.
 Same with the mind.
 When you have too many thoughts and feelings you can’t see straight.
 So you need to clean your mind.

 In my experience as a meditation teacher, some of the best meditations for clarity are auditory meditations.
-Check out my guide to sound healing techniques for more on this.
+For instance, just try listening to some meditation music.
+This will relax your mind and restore clarity.

 Simple solution if your brain fog stops you meditating